GonzaCoding/codetest2-seedtag/README.md

 Beloved **Commander Lando Calrissian**

-We appreciate your labour during all these years in Varn and Kessel for the new republic.
-It's widely known your ability in the creation of droids and armament.
-Because these reasons we need your help to finish the new combat droid *YVH* still missing targets to attact selection module.
+We appreciate your labour during all these years in Varn and Kessel for the New Republic.
+Your ability in the creation of droids and armament is widely known.
+Because these reasons we need your help to finish the new combat droid *YVH* still missing a selection module to get targets to attack.

-The *YVH* modules have a sofisticated communication system between them by **API HTTP** requests.
+The *YVH* modules have a sofisticated communication system between them via **API HTTP** requests.

 The mission's objective is to develop a **HTTP endpoint** that receives **JSON** data and returns **JSON** data.

-The visioin module will send a **POST** request to ```/radar``` with the information of its environment.
+The vision module will send a **POST** request to ```/radar``` with the information of its environment.
 The module you have to develop should return which are the coordinates of the visible objective which should be attacked.

 A request body example could be:
 ```{"protocols":["avoid-mech"],"scan":[{"coordinates":{"x":0,"y":40},"enemies":{"type":"soldier","number":10}}]}```